Examination of Research Degrees: Procedural Guidance

 Authority of the independent chair

-The independent chair should intervene if the examining process appears to break with regulations or on any demonstration of bias or unfairness.
+The independent chair should intervene if the examining process appears to break with Code of Practice or Postgraduate Research Regulations or on any demonstration of bias or unfairness.

 Any deviation from the pre-agreed agenda or format should not disadvantage the candidate or compromise the University’s academic standards.